Family Medical Leave Act

 Exercising your rights can save your life and may secure your job

-This guide explores some of the rules governing the use of FMLA as well as information about treatment.
+This guide explores some of the rules governing the use of FMLA as well as FMLA information for employees about treatment.
 Some of these topics are:

 - Why may people hesitate to get addiction treatment?